 Dr Faith Taylor is a physical geographer with interests in geographic information systems (GIS), spatial modelling, statistics and natural hazards.
-She is a Lecturer in GIS at the University of Portsmouth and is affiliated with the Department of Geography at King's College London.
+She is a Lecturer in Physical Geography Education in the Department of Geography at King's College London.

 Faith has a MSc in Environmental Modelling, Monitoring and Management and a PhD from King's College London.
 Her PhD thesis focused on statistical patterns in triggered landslide event inventories and the development of a landslide road impact model.

 Between 2015 and 2017, she undertook two post-doctoral research positions at King’s College London, with a focus on hazard and risk in towns and cities in the Global South.
-These projects were ‘Urban Africa Risk Knowledge’ (www.urbanark.org) and ‘Why we Disagree about Resilience’ (https://whydarproject.wordpress.com/).
+These projects were ‘Urban Africa Risk Knowledge’ and ‘Why we Disagree about Resilience’.